jwodder/qypi/README.rst

 ::

-    qypi search [--and|--or] <term> ...
+    qypi search [--and|--or] [--packages|--releases] <term> ...

-Search PyPI for package releases matching the given search terms.
+Search PyPI for packages or package releases matching the given search terms.
 Search terms consist of a field name and a value separated by a colon; a term without a colon searches the ``description`` field.
 As documented `here
 <https://wiki.python.org/moin/PyPIXmlRpc>`_, the supported searchable fields
 are: